Arctodus: Beringia

 Arctodus is suggested to have had a kleptoparasitic relationship with Beringian wolves, akin to modern wolves and brown bears.

 Mostly isolated from the rest of North America, eastern Beringia (Alaska and the Yukon) was largely an extension of the mostly open and treeless Eurasian mammoth steppe, supporting a unique assemblage of fauna.
 Currently, all specimens of A. simus in Beringia have been dated to a 27,000 year window (50,000 BP - 23,000 BP) from eastern Beringia, while additional undated remains may be of Sangamonian age.
 Unlike contemporary Beringian carnivorans, A. simus apparently never inhabited western Beringia (and therefore Asia).
 The largest known skull of A. simus was recovered from the Yukon, and may represent the largest specimen known.

+A. simus is suggested to have been more carnivorous in Beringia than the rest of North America, in part due to elevated levels of nitrogen-15 recovered from specimens.
+Increased carnivory may be due to a lower proportion of competitors and probably a lower availability of carbohydrate-rich food supplies across the year in the far northern latitudes.
+No evidence of the carbohydrate-related dental pathologies have been found in Beringian A. simus.
+However, few specimens exist, and seeds have been recovered from A. simus scat from the Yukon.
+Survival during the cold season for some northern populations of A. simus could have depended on the regular scavenging of ungulate carcasses, as is the case with Alaskan brown bears.

 The North Slope of Alaska <40,000 BP (Ikpikpuk and Titaluk rivers) preserves an upland and floodplain environment, with horses, bison then caribou being the most populous herbivores, and woolly mammoths, muskox, elk and saiga antelope more scarce.
 Cave lions, bears (Ursus arctos and Arctodus simus), and Beringian wolves made up the megafaunal predator guild.

-Analysis of bones from Alaska showed high concentrations of nitrogen-15, an isotope accumulated most strongly in carnivores.
-Although few specimens exist, no evidence of the same carbohydrate-related dental pathologies has been found in southern populations of A. simus.
-Based on this evidence, A. simus was suggested to have been more carnivorous in Beringia than the rest of North America.
-Increased carnivory may be due to a lower proportion of competitors and probably a lower availability of carbohydrate-rich food supplies across the year in the far northern latitudes.
-Survival during the cold season for some northern populations of A. simus could have depended on the regular scavenging of ungulate carcasses, as is the case with Alaskan brown bears.

-Correspondingly, isotope data implies that caribou and muskox were principal components of the carnivorous portion of A. simus' Arctic diet,' suggesting that the warmer, wetter vegetation on the margins of the dry mammoth steppe (similar to the moist acidic tundra vegetation which dominates today) was the preferred habitat of Arctodus in Beringia.
+Isotope data implies that caribou and muskox were principal components of the carnivorous portion of A. simus' Arctic diet,' suggesting that the warmer, wetter vegetation on the margins of the dry mammoth steppe (similar to the moist acidic tundra vegetation which dominates today) was the preferred habitat of Arctodus in Beringia.
 Ultimately, an opportunistic foraging strategy including up to 50% vegetation, and the meat of reindeer, muskox, carrion, and possibly some predators, is consistent with the isotopic data and the conclusions of the ecomorphological studies.